pereznetworks/A-Course-Rating-API/README.md

   schema: undefined????

-  I traced back into my code and saw the my module.exports syntax was different from how I was importing into my routes js file
+  I traced back into my code

-  !!!!
+  and saw the my module.exports syntax was different from how I was importing into my users routes js file !!!!

   once fixed, wala!